-What will the jury be considering?
+What did the jury be consider?

-The jury work together to answer important questions about the Fit for the Future consultation.
+The jury worked together to answer important questions about the Fit for the Future consultation.
 The public consultation on proposals for organising a number of specialist hospital services across the Cheltenham General and Gloucestershire Royal Hospital sites ran from 22 October til 17 December.
 The Interim Output of Consultation report can be found here.

 The recommendations of the jury (such as what the jury considers to be the most important public consultation findings) will be put to the governing bodies of the NHS in Gloucestershire to inform their decisions about changes to hospital services.